TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 ---

-Getting again frustrated with this self-induced complexity, my motivation to work on my blog plummeted.
+**image here**

+Going again crazy from juggling these needless abstractions, I felt the heaviness of finishing the blog that turned my attention elsewhere.

 I can not put the blame on solely GA or my wonky styles or incoherent babbling.
 Something just annoyed me with the whole process.
 Next.js and React started to feel a little too restricting and enterprisey for something that I did for fun.
-God damn hooks.
+God damn React hooks.
 And why the heck whole the whole build has to fail if I forget to run lint?!?
 The state of where I left it can be found here https://github.com/TeemuKoivisto/nextjs-blog-typescript-tailwind

 # 2 years later

 Now during this 2 years between the Next.js version and the next, I would say I did grow a bit as a developer.
 I started and finished some big projects which gave me confidence and insight into what it is to pass the finish line.

 I look at the two previous attempts as more of experiments in modern frontend development which were more fun than the end result.
 Which is fine!
 As you can not really quantify the satisfaction one gets from making something you're excited about just to throw it away at later point.
 At work, you are stuck with your deprecated tools for a long time.
 For your own projects, you can get crazy - if you feel like it.
-And making this blog has been nothing but a journey in finding zen in this maddness of JS/TS development.
+And making this blog has been nothing but a journey in finding zen in this maddness called JavaScript.

 ## Svelte

 So first things first.
 Svelte.

 My first encounter with Svelte coincided with creating my Next.js version in 2021.
-As that project started to become an exercise in masochims, I started a new exciting project I long had had on my mind.
+As that project started to become an initiation in masochism, I started a new exciting project I long had had on my mind.
 There was this tool called [prosemirror-dev-tools](https://github.com/d4rkr00t/prosemirror-dev-tools) which had fallen into disrepair so I decided, since no one else was doing it, to rewrite it myself.
-After evaluating different options I chose Svelte as my tool since it fit perfectly the use of a stand-alone library.
+After evaluating different options I chose Svelte as my tool as it fit perfectly the use of a stand-alone library.

 I have to say I was at first hesitant and doubtful about Svelte.
 After all, I had learnt to love composable components with React's TSX and styled-components and I had wasted so much time learning all the quirks of hooks and various state libraries.
 Single-file components?
 Class-based styling?
 Custom directives and no JS in HTML?
 What is this, 2010?
 And how the hell this `$` thing works?

 I remember questioning a lot of things in the beginning.
 Making mistakes like failing to auto-subscribe variables or just not wrapping them right in writables.
 However, something kept me going.
-Of course I had this primary motive of making a library (which I've developed beyond my original plans into a Chrome extension as well [https://github.com/TeemuKoivisto/prosemirror-dev-toolkit](https://github.com/TeemuKoivisto/prosemirror-dev-toolkit)) which gave me a clear goal not to get side-tracked into dwelling too deep into it.
-And after a while something just clicked!
+Of course I had this primary motive of making a library (which I've developed beyond my original plans into a Chrome extension as well [https://github.com/TeemuKoivisto/prosemirror-dev-toolkit](https://github.com/TeemuKoivisto/prosemirror-dev-toolkit)) that gave me a clear goal that prevented me from getting too side-tracked.

-I think it was unlearning the quirks of the React that in the end won me over.
-I didn't have to grasp anymore how MobX observables or Redux actions worked that always seemed to require some twisting of my brains.
-No more I had to debug React hooks that were behaving inconsistently because I had mistaken some "trivial" concept about them.
-Or, God forbid, you forgot to add all your dependencies to your `useEffect` hook which I feel is the biggest waste of time _ever_ and I am strongly against it (as I explain here).
+Something pretty soon clicked.
+I think it was the unlearning of React's quirks that in the end won me over.
+Suddenly, as I didn't have to burden myself with analyzing the use of my React hooks or the API of the state library I used (MobX), I had a lot more bandwidth to just create things.
+With React, I had learnt to get accustomed to continous small annoyments that were, I was told, "good" and I should just learn to appreciate them.
+But I say having React linter constantly nag about your missing dependencies to a `useEffect` hook is such a waste of time I don't care how smart it is.

-It just.
-Worked.
+Svelte just worked.
 I especially like the built-in state management which has (in my opinion) just the right amount of magic to make you not need any external library.
-Granted I think they should add a built-in persistence layer to eg localStorage.
+Granted I think there should be a built-in persistence layer included to persist to eg localStorage.

 And classes!
 Even though I was first strongly against them I can see the beauty of simple class-based styling which gets you pretty much 95% to where styled-components could get you.
-And you do this without making your components sprinkled with `border-top: ${({ top, theme }) => top ?
+And you do this without making sprinkling your components with `border-top: ${({ top, theme }) => top ?
 1px + theme.colors.blue : ''}` kind of hacks.

 ## Web components

 So uhh.
 Before I fully committed to using Svelte and SvelteKit to redo my blog, I did have a momentary lapse of judgement to try and ditch _all the frameworks_.
 Perhaps something I picked up from reading too much HackerNews but I wondered whether these frameworks were just gimmicks and all I needed was some file pipelines and good old mustache templates.

 I was wrong.
-I really did try it but at some point I realized that what I was doing was just stupid.
+I really did try it but at some point I realized what I was doing was just stupid.

 <figure class="mt-16 mb-24 flex flex-col items-center justify-center">
   <img src="/blog/putting-on-clown-makeup.jpeg" alt="Putting on clown makeup" loading="lazy"/>
 </figure>

-The somewhat working prototype can be found here xxx but just as <a href="https://dev.to/richharris/why-i-don-t-use-web-components-2cia">Rich Harris said in a blog post</a>, the spec is sorely lacking in ergonomics to be of any-replacement to modern JS framworks.
-You just end up making your own crappier versions of things and realize, you can't really leverage any of machinery frameworks use to reduce your work.
+The somewhat working prototype can be <a href="https://github.com/TeemuKoivisto/teemukoivisto.xyz/tree/ff77578bec715e659708961dd3d00424d6c1e87c/packages/client">found here</a> but just as <a href="https://dev.to/richharris/why-i-don-t-use-web-components-2cia">Rich Harris said in a blog post</a>, the spec is sorely lacking in ergonomics to be any kind of replacement of modern JS framworks.
+You just end up writing your own crappier versions of things without being able to leverage any of their ecosystems.

-Just as few pointers, there is no templating in web components (eg `{{ name }}`).
-So you need something for that.
+Just as a few examples, there is no templating in web components (eg `{{ name }}`).
+So you need to add that.
 Or directives eg `{#if loggedIn}`.
-You have to wire-up the state management between components on your own (to decide what to re-render for example) and all web components are JS-only - they are only created when the JS is run.
-Hence making your site flicker nicely _unless_ of course you write your own static rendering widget...
-And probably other things as well I don't even want to remember.
+To pass state you can use events but probably need an event-bus of sorts.
+And some kind of diffing to rerender things unless you just rerender everything each time.
+Also web components are all JS - there is no such thing as static web components which can be served as HTML from the server.

+You have to either hydrate & rehydrate them yourself which is no small task in itself.
+Unless, of course, you are fine with all of your widgets flickering each time user loads the page uncached.

+There is of course tools, like <a href="https://lit.dev/">Lit</a>, that make them tolerable but if you are using a library why not use something you already are familiar with..?

 ## SvelteKit

 Svelte it was and spefically, SvelteKit.
-Having wasted time on Gatsby, Next.js and web components it did feel a little overwhelming to do it _yet_ again with another tool.
+Having wasted time on Gatsby, Next.js and web components it did feel a little overwhelming to do everything _all over again_.
 But sometimes you just gotta do what you gotta do it.
 And do I really better things to do in life than rewriting my blog?
 Hah hah.
 Haa.

 I had started using SvelteKit from @alpha107 when it was quite still in its infancy.
 Things tended to break from time to time which I endured.
 Although it was a little irksome to adapt to new breaking changes every once in a while it was a sacrifice I was willing to make to escape React-land.